Yamuna Expressway, India

 JCL, now known as Jaiprakash Associates (JAL), is a flagship company of Jaypee Group, an infrastructural industrial conglomerate in India.
 JAL as concessionaire will collect the tolls during a concession period of 36 years.

 In April 2007, Jaypee Group incorporated Jaypee Infratech (JIL), a special purpose vehicle for planning, investing, implementing, operating and maintaining the expressway.
-JIL is also working on the development of the expressway's related real estate projects.
-The project management consultants include LEA Associates South Asia Private (LASA), Intercontinental Consultants & Technocrats (ICT), Scott Wilson India (SW) and Consulting Engineering Services India (CES).
+JIL is also working on the development of the expressway’s related real estate projects.

 In 2009, JAL awarded two contracts of INR4.33bn to Brahmaputra Infraproject for the construction of about 59km of the expressway.
-The scope of work includes construction of major interchanges, minor bridges, earthen embankment, cart track and vehicular track underpasses.
+The scope of work included construction of major interchanges, minor bridges, earthen embankment, cart track and vehicular track underpasses.